-Register online now to enroll in the Medical Billing program.
+Sign up online now to start the Medical Billing career program.

 What You’ll Learn

-Our medical billing training quickly brings you up to speed on everything you need to get certified and start working soon (with total confidence).
+Our medical billing training quickly brings you up to speed on everything you need to get certification-ready and start working soon.

 Understand how the healthcare reimbursement ecosystem works, from payers and payment systems to the actual billing software used.

 Get to know the impact and changes brought about by the Affordable Care Act, and gain experience with the current billing forms.

 Learn to identify and combine word parts to create and understand medical terms, and master the language of healthcare.

 Become familiar with the related procedure of medical coding, the process of assigning standardized medical codes to patient records.

 Medical billing is critical to the health of every healthcare facility.
 It’s the process of gathering patient data, submitting claims for reimbursement, and collecting payment for services provided.
 Without medical billers, healthcare facilities would quickly flat line, so to speak.

 What does a medical biller do every day?